swoodford/migrate_bitbucket_server_to_bitbucket_cloud/README.md

 **Requirements:**
+It is recommended to run this script as `root` directly on your Bitbucket Server (Linux only)
-Requires curl, git, jq, bc, openssl
+Requires `curl, git, jq, bc, openssl`
+Run `install_requirements.sh` to install these packages

 #### TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION: